John Wolff's Web Museum

 so that it passes above the segment lever roller and engages with the

-- While carrying out these checks it is necessary to keep the
+- While carrying out some of these checks it is necessary to keep the

 accumulator latch clear of the accumulator gear.
 Lift the front of the